Corgam/SS23_ADSP_TCF/backend/data-science/README.md

 - Python (at least version 3.8)
 - Pipenv (optional but recommended for managing dependencies)

+### Configuration
+The service requires some configuration settings to work correctly.
+You can find the configuration file at `config/app_config.py`.
+Adjust the settings as per your requirements before running the service, though it's currently used wheather to run debug mode and at what lenght to split NETCDF files into JSON Objects.

+### Steps using pipenv

-### Installation
+#### Installation
 Install the required Python dependencies using Pipenv:
 ```
 pipenv install
 ```
-### Configuration
-The service requires some configuration settings to work correctly.
-You can find the configuration file at `config/app_config.py`.
-Adjust the settings as per your requirements before running the service, though it's currently used wheather to run debug mode and at what lenght to split NETCDF files into JSON Objects.

-### Running the Service
+#### Running the Service
 To run the service, execute the following command from the root of the project:

 ```